 2. Make a decluttering plan

-The best way to take on a big project, like decluttering your entire home, is creating a solid plan to help you along the way.
+The best way to take on a big project, like decluttering your entire home, is to create a solid plan to help you along the way.
 A decluttering plan can help you break the job into do-able steps, keep you organized along the way, and help you follow through to reach your decluttering goal.

 As you’re making your decluttering plan, it’s a great time to decide things like: